Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Conclusion

-\paragraph{Exemplar Auditing} Tables~\ref{appendix1-table-FCE-test-exemplar-audit-part1-uniCNNBERT},~\ref{appendix1-table-FCE-test-exemplar-audit-part1-uniCNNBERTmm}, and~\ref{appendix1-table-FCE-test-exemplar-audit-part1-uniCNNBERTsupervised} illustrate exemplar auditing for the first three sentences with ground-truth grammatical errors from Table~\ref{appendix1-table-FCE-test-examples-part1} for each of the \textsc{uniCNN+BERT}, \textsc{uniCNN+BERT+mm}, and \textsc{uniCNN+BERT+S*} models, respectively.
-We have provided the exemplar tokens (and associated sentences) from training wherever the model makes a positive prediction.
-For reference, we have also provided the exemplar for any tokens marked in the ground truth labels but missed by the model.
+Tables~\ref{appendix1-table-FCE-test-exemplar-audit-part1-uniCNNBERTmm} and~\ref{appendix1-table-FCE-test-exemplar-audit-part1-uniCNNBERTsupervised} show the nearest matches used for the proposed inference-time decision rules for the first three sentences with ground-truth grammatical errors from Table~\ref{appendix1-table-FCE-test-examples-part1} for the \textsc{uniCNN+BERT+mm} and \textsc{uniCNN+BERT+S*} models, respectively.
+We have provided the exemplar tokens and associated sentences from the support set (here, consisting of the FCE training set) wherever the model makes a positive prediction.
+For reference, we have also provided the sentence corresponding to the exemplar representation for any tokens marked in the ground-truth labels but missed by the model.
+The qualitative analysis is consistent with the quantitative results in the main text: When the test prediction is in the same direction of the prediction of the exemplar from the support set, the corresponding contexts, and the exemplar word itself---which is not always a verbatim lexical match---are often similar, particularly when the $L^2$ distances are low.

-When the test prediction is in the same direction of the training prediction of the exemplar, the corresponding contexts (and the exemplar word itself) are often similar.
-In this case, we also see instances where the exemplar, like the prediction in the test sentence, is a false positive (at least according to the ground truth labels).
-For example, the word \texttt{answer}, the exemplar at index 6 of sentence 250, and \texttt{which}, the exemplar at index 8 of sentence 1302, are false positives in both the test sentence and the training exemplar sentence under the \textsc{uniCNN+BERT} model (see Table~\ref{appendix1-table-FCE-test-exemplar-audit-part1-uniCNNBERT}).

-The exemplar is not always a lexical match.
-Misspellings tend to be matched with other misspellings, even if they are not verbatim matches after de-tokenizing WordPieces, as with \texttt{arquitectory} matched with \texttt{syntetical} at index 10 of sentence 907 under the \textsc{uniCNN+BERT+mm} model (see Table~\ref{appendix1-table-FCE-test-examples-particular-uniCNNBERTmm-sent907}).
-When looking at errors correlated with particular CNN filters, it appears that a small number of filters become particularly activated with misspellings, and it appears that the pairwise Euclidean distance metric (which involves a summation, over filters, of squared pairwise differences of the same filter applied to the two tokens) of the exemplar fingerprint vectors is able to capture this behavior, as well.

-Of interest, too, are the cases that are rejected by the decision rule (i.e., when the test prediction does not match that of the exemplar).
-For example, \texttt{comfortable} at index 14 of sentence 1302 under the \textsc{uniCNN+BERT} model (Table~\ref{appendix1-table-FCE-test-exemplar-audit-part1-uniCNNBERT}) is a false positive that is rejected by the decision rule since the exemplar token was not labeled as an error by the model in training.
-The existence of such discrepancies between the test prediction and that of the training token reflects that the single exemplar does not necessarily fully account for the model prediction.
-This is to be expected (see Footnote 2), as the actual decision-making process is a high-dimensional weighting over the full training set.
-We find here that such discrepancies can be exploited as a useful heuristic in practice to increase prediction precision.